To download NI software, including the products shown below, visit ni.com/downloads.

 The decision tree below highlights some additional options for migration away from MathScript nodes and towards either IDE to IDE communication methods with MATLAB or towards compiled code options developed with MathWorks code compilation software.
 You should first review your application to determine if it is a desktop application or if it is also leveraging MathScript on real-time targets.
 If it is a desktop application, then you can move from MathScript nodes to MATLAB Script nodes in LabVIEW or you can make the switch to LabVIEW NXG and the Interface for MATLAB.
 If you are considering LabVIEW NXG, make sure that the rest of your application is ready to port as well and that your hardware is fully supported.

 The decision tree also describes options for LabVIEW Real-Time applications and for Mac/Linux desktop computers.
 For LabVIEW Real-Time applications, you should consider the Model Interface Toolkit combined with compiled MATLAB code as an alternative to the MathScript node.
 You can take your script and put it in a MATLAB Function block in a Simulink diagram.
 The Simulink model can consist primarily of one or more MATLAB function blocks along with inports and outports.
 If your Simulink model does not include any continuous-time components, then, instead of choosing a continuous-time solver, you can choose a fixed-step discrete solver for your real-time application.
-The Running Compiled Simulink® Models in LabVIEW and in VeriStand document includes an example with a MATLAB Function block inside of a Simulink diagram.

 If you have a real-time application but do not have access to Simulink and Simulink Coder, then you can use a Call Library Function node in LabVIEW Real-Time along with your compiled MATLAB code.